 Finding out what is "kind of like it" is important.
 The scope of protection that you can hope to get is tightly bound up with the degree to which your invention differs from the item it replaces.
 Some things to do in this area are:

 Do I need to make a prototype?

 If you can make an actual working product, that should be one of the first steps.
 There's always room for doubt about how well something will work until it actually does work.
 Even simple products commonly take two or three tries before they come out just right.
 In order to get patent protection, the inventor must be able to describe the invention well enough that someone "ordinarily skilled in the art" can practice the invention.
-The best way to know that the description is good enough is to make and test the product.
+The best way to know that the description is good enough is to make and test the product before writing that description.
 On the other hand, if making the first article is going to be a long expensive process requiring outside investment, you may be better off looking into patent protection on the invention before actually making something.

 Registered Patent Agent

 St. Petersburg FL 33705-5305

 +1 (727) 656-0669 voice

 questions to: firstname.lastname@example.org